-When applying sunscreen to little ones, a coloured lotion like Asda Protect Kids Coloured Sun Lotion Spray SPF30 helps you to avoid missing tricky areas.
-For quick, easy coverage, try a roll-on like Asda Protect Kids Sun Lotion Roll On SPF50.
+When applying sunscreen to little ones, try a roll-on like Asda Protect Kids Sun Lotion Roll On SPF50 for easy coverage.

 Dr Anjali says: "Protecting your skin from the sun is the single most effective method for reducing your risk of developing skin cancer.
 Melanoma (a form of skin cancer) is the fifth most common cancer in the UK** and potentially very serious, so wearing sunscreen is important to help protect your skin."